sinitame/epfl-ada-project/README.md

 - Use of a safety equipment (yes, no)
 - Pedestrian informations (localization, if moving or not, ..)

+Our results are visually presented as cards and time charts.

-We would like to couple this dataset with the radar annual flash recordings, weather conditions and road maintenance dates in order to testify some common sense assumptions.
-We expect our results to be visually presented as cards and time charts.
+We wanted to couple this dataset with the radar annual flash recordings, weather conditions and road maintenance dates in order to testify some common sense assumptions.
+However, after a deeper look on the dataset, we noticed that we had enough data to explore for our data story.

-Possible databases we could explore:
+Possible databases we could have explored:

 * [Radar informations database](https://www.data.gouv.fr/en/datasets/radars-automatiques-bilans-annuels-du-nombre-de-flashs/)